 My passport is about to expire?
 Your passport must have at least 6 month validity to travel.

-What is a Honduran Entry Visa?
-It is a stamp on your passport put by an Immigration Officer upon entering the country as a tourist.
-Depending on your nationality you will be allowed to remain in the country for up to 90 days.
-If you decide to extend your stay, you may request a one-time extension to your entry visa for an additional 30 days for $20.
+What is a Honduran Entry Stamp?
+It is the stamp put on your passport by an Immigration Officer upon entering the country.
+It will state the amount of time you are allowed to remain in the country.
+Immigration officers have the discretion to decide how much time they will allow you in the country as a tourist (i.e. 30, 60 or 90 days).
+If you decide to extend your stay, you may request a one-time extension to your Entry Stamp for an additional 30 days for the cost of $20.
 Extensions are granted if you have the appropriate documents to justify your stay.

-Where do I get visa extensions?
-Visa extensions are obtained at the Honduran Immigration Offices which are located across the country:
+Where do I get extensions on my Entry Stamp?
+Extensions are obtained at the Honduran Immigration Offices which are located across the country: